Paddington, 1976

 Based on the books the short 5 minute episodes featured the adventures of Paddington Bear.

-Paddington is always polite — addressing people as “Mr”, “Mrs”, and “Miss” and very rarely by first names—and well-meaning, though he inflicts hard stares on those who incur his disapproval.
 He has an endless capacity for getting into trouble, but he is known to “try so hard to get things right”.
-He is an adopted member of the (human) Brown family and thus gives his full name as “Paddington Brown”.
+Adopted by a member of the (human) Brown family and therefore gives his full name as “Paddington Brown”.

 Clips